SAP/spartacus-docs/_pages/dev/qualtrics-intergration.md

 title: Qualtrics Integration (DRAFT)
 ---

-Qualtrics is integratable to Spartacus.
-Users can set-up their qualtrics seamlessly and we facilate the usage on a Single-Page Application (SPA).
+Qualtrics integration to Spartacus enables users to set-up their qualtrics seamlessly while we facilate the usage on a Single-Page Application (SPA).

 # Important Note